ESSENTIAL OILS FOR PETS

 USE CAUTION with the following essential oils when working with your pet dogs and cats.
 Some essential oils can cause photo-sensitivity skin issues such as dermatitis, irritation, brown spotting and even worst, photo-toxic reactions that manifest as boils and burns, from the photo-reaction caused due to a sunlight-related irritation.
 This is due to certain chemical constituents of specific essential oils that are considered photo-toxic.

 A very important thing to keep in mind when using single essential oil or creating a blend that contains one or more of the following photo-toxic essential oils that will be used a topical application on the body.
-This type of reaction can occur if the pet is exposed to direct sunlight
+This type of reaction can occur if the pet is exposed to direct sunlight orm UV lamps over the next 12 – 24 hours.

 One particular chemical component to look for is FURANOCOUMARIN (commonly found in most citrus oils, including Bergamot, Citrus Aurantium Subsp.
 Bergamia).
 FCF, also known as Furano-Coumarin-Free, essential oil is distilled from the expressed oils or whole fruit.
-However, in
+However, in arometherapy use, most aromatherapists gravitate to the aroma and use of the non-altered pure essential oil verses the FCF version.
+It is suggested that pet owners should use the cold pressed bergamot oil more so for diffusing and inhalation therapy, and use the FCF version for topical use, especially with animals that will be outside for a long period of time.

-- Angelica Root (Angelica
+- Angelica Root (Angelica archangelica)

 - Bergamot (Citrus aurantium ssp.
 Bergamia)* cold pressed/expressed form